AdamCoxson/Neural-nets-for-bioprocesses-2020/README.md

 # Neural-nets-for-bioprocesses-2020
  Code for FNNs and RNNs used during my internship
+ FOR MAIN CODE SEE "Neural Network code (FNN and RNN)"

 Author: Adam Coxson, MPhys Undergrad, The University of Manchester
 Email: adamcoxson1@gmail.com